Projective Cones for Sequential Dispersing Billiards: Applications

 The above makes precise the previous informal statement: the system $(M,S)$ with hole $H$, describes the dynamics of the billiard $(M,T)$ in which the particle can exit $R$ only at the times $kN$, $k\in\bZ$.
 The transfer operator associated with the open system $(M, S; H)$ is $\ind_{H^c} \cL_S \ind_{H^c}$, yet since $(\ind_{H^c} \cL_S \ind_{H^c})^n = \ind_{H^c} (\cL_S \ind_{H^c})^n$, it is equivalent to study the asymptotic properties of $\rL_S :=\cL_S \ind_{H^c}$.

 For a function $f : M \to \mathbb{C}$, we define its lift $\tf : \tM \to \mathbb{C}$ by $\tf = f \circ \pi$.
 The pointwise identity then follows,

 While $\widetilde H$ is not exactly a hole of Type II, its boundary nevertheless comprises increasing curves since it is a forward image under the flow of a wave front with zero curvature (a segment of $\partial R_i$).
-Hence condition (O$1'$) of Section~\ref{sec:large} holds with $P_0 =3$ and condition (O2) holds with $C_t$ depending only on the uniform angle between stable and unstable curves in $\widetilde M$.
+Hence condition (O$1'$) of Section~\ref{sec:large} holds with $P_0 =3$ and condition (O2) holds with $C_t$ depending only on the uniform angle between the stable cone and the vertical and horizontal directions in $\widetilde M$.
 Thus Proposition~\ref{prop:case-b} applies to $\rL_{\tS}$ with $n_\star$ depending on $C_t$ and $P_0 = 3$.
 In fact, our next result shows that also $\rL_S$ contracts $\cC_{c, A, L}(\delta)$ on $M$.

 \begin{prop} Let $n_\star \in \mathbb{N}$ be from Proposition~\ref{prop:case-b} corresponding to $P_0=3$ and $C_t>0$.
 Then for each small enough $\delta>0$, there exist $c, A, L >0$, $\chi \in (0,1)$ such that choosing $N \ge n_\star$, $\rL_S(\cC_{c,A, L}(\delta)) \subset \cC_{\chi c, \chi A, \chi L}(\delta)$, where $S = T^N$. \end{prop}